jvking/reddit-RL-simulator/README.md

 Due to Reddit policy, we cannot redistribute the database files.
 We provide post identifiers in reddit-RL-simulator/data/${subreddit}_postIds.txt, with each line corresponding to a separate post id.
 For example, in askscience, if a post id is "2phjxu", then the post url would be https://www.reddit.com/r/askscience/2phjxu/.
 Reddit and python packages like PRAW provide APIs to access Reddit contents.

-// I've removed the Google drive link for our database files
+// I've removed the Google drive link for our database files.
-// Please copy the .db database files and put them under reddit-RL-simulator/data/
+// Please create the .db database files and put them under reddit-RL-simulator/data/

 ### Basic Usage (dependencies: Python 2.7)
 To run the simulation, simply type: